WMD-group/MacroDensity/README.md

 python PlanarAverage.py
 ```

-or altenatively, imported into another script via:
+or alternatively, imported into another script via:

 ```
 import macrodensity as md